santymouni/splash/docs/scripting-ref.rst

    :language: lua

-Note that the can interrupt the running callback only if some async function is called.
+Note that Splash can interrupt the running function only if some async function is called.
 Otherwise you should wait until the operation is finished.

-Example 2 - in this case the callback cannot be interrupted.
+Example 2 - in this case the passed function cannot be interrupted.

 .. code-block:: lua